bhartendupandey/bhartendupandey.github.io/_pages/about.md

 ![Screenshot](/images/Urban3.jpg)

-As a student of urban science, I study the morphology, anatomy, behavior, and development of urban areas to uncover their sustainability and equity implications and to help guide global to local urban management.
+As a student of urban science, I study the morphology, anatomy, development, and relativity of urban areas to uncover their sustainability and equity implications and to help guide global to local urban management.